mintic-ai/ephemeral/docs/development/contributing.md

 3. Create a new issue with the "question" label
 4. Be specific about what you need help with

-Thank you for contributing to Docker On-Demand!
+Thank you for contributing to Ephemeral!